ModellingWebLab/fcweb/README.md

 copy `resources/FunctionalCuration.xml` to `/var/lib/tomcat7/context` and configure the file properly, including database credentials and link to the backend.

 ### build project
+add the sems maven repository to your list of repositories: http://sems.uni-rostock.de/2013/10/maven-repository/

 just move into project source directory and call

     mvn package